-- DBMS support requires version 1.8d or later of LISTSERV Classic or Classic HPO (DB2 support requires version 1.8e or later). - Mail-merge support requires LISTSERV Classic or Classic HPO with EMBEDDED_MAIL_MERGE set to 1 (enabled) in the site configuration file. - If you are planning to use the DBMS interface, you must install vendor-supplied DBMS support files on the target machine before installing the LISTSERV update.
-For ODBC (Windows), the appropriate drivers are already installed as part of the operating system under supported versions of Windows.
-For OCI, you need to install and configure the Oracle8 client files (SQLNet et al.) The OCI material is typically licensed and not freely redistributable, and thus does not come with the LISTSERV kit.
-(Note that OCI is not supported natively by LISTSERV under Windows, but can be accessed via ODBC.) - If you are using Windows, you must be running at least Windows 2000 with Service Pack 4 applied.
-Windows NT 4.0 is no longer supported.
-The current Windows installation kits query the operating system for the current version and service pack, and will abort the installation if you are not running the minimum required version.
-L-Soft no longer supports Windows NT.
-Windows 2000 (Server and Workstation), Windows 2003 Server, and Windows XP (Professional and Home) are currently supported. - If using the DBMS interface, you may want to create a DBMS username for LISTSERV in advance, and grant it the CREATE SESSION (mandatory) and CREATE TABLE (optional) privileges.
-If you are planning to create all tables yourself, you should not grant CREATE TABLE to LISTSERV's DBMS username. - A compiler is required to use the OCI interface on unix systems.
-L-Soft may not legally ship pre-linked executables containing the SQLNet library. - A compiler is also required to use the CLI interface on AIX, for similar reasons.
+- DBMS support works with any modern version of LISTSERV Classic or Classic HPO, but the newer the version, the better, as older versions may not have enhancements and bug fixes included in newer versions.
+We strongly recommend upgrading to the latest release version of LISTSERV prior to enabling DBMS support. - o Mail-merge support requires LISTSERV Classic or Classic HPO. - DBMS-enabled LISTSERV versions prior to 14.5 must set EMBEDDED_MAIL_MERGE set to 1 (enabled) in the site configuration file.
+This is the default setting in LISTSERV 14.5 and later. - If you are planning to use the DBMS interface, you must install vendor-supplied DBMS support files on the target machine before installing the LISTSERV update. - For ODBC (Windows), the appropriate drivers are already installed as part of the operating system under supported versions of Windows. - For ODBC (Unix), you will need to install unixODBC.
+At minimum you will need the base 64-bit unixODBC package.
+Some systems may also need unixODBCdevel, but in most cases, LISTSERV relinks correctly with only the base package installed. - For OCI, you need to install and configure the Oracle client files (SQLNet et al.) The OCI material is typically licensed and not freely redistributable, and thus does not come with the LISTSERV kit.
+(Note that OCI is not supported natively by LISTSERV under Windows, butOracle databases can be accessed via ODBC.) - For DB2, you need to install the appropriate IBM JDBC drivers for your operating system and DB2 version.

+- O If you are using Microsoft Windows, you must be running a supported version of Windows.
+L-Soft drops support for Windows versions when Microsoft ends what they call "extended support".
+Our current LISTSERV installation kits for Windows query the operating system for the current version and service pack, and will abort the installation if you are not running the minimum required version.
+For a list of the Windows operating systems currently supported by L-Soft, please visit http://lsoft.com/products/listserv_os.asp. - o If using the DBMS interface, you may wish to create a DBMS username for LISTSERV in advance, and grant it the CREATE SESSION (mandatory) and CREATE TABLE (optional) privileges.
+If you are planning to create all tables yourself, you should not grant CREATE TABLE to LISTSERV's DBMS username.
+If you want LISTSERV to be able to create tables on its own, you MUST grant CREATE TABLE to LISTSERV's DBMS username. - A compiler (such as gcc) is required to use the OCI interface on unix systems.
+L-Soft may not legally ship pre-linked executables containing the SQLNet library. - o A compiler is also required to use the CLI interface on AIX, for similar reasons.